sssvip/blog-data/source/_posts/algorithm/fundamental/list/arraylist/MiniArrayList-addTest.md

 - forget use System.copyOf() reference API,if it suit you situation, you should use JDK'S API first,not implement again.

-  reason as follow:
+  reason as follows:

   1. the JDK's API through thousands of people check,error rate lower than your implement.
-  2. your implement may be not consider many you didn't consider situation,such as the arguments null.
+  2. your implement maybe not consider many you didn't consider situation,such as the arguments null.

-- about the this.size() issue,this is a mistake,so you know the knowledge may be you will code error.
+- about the this.size() issue,this is a mistake,so you know the knowledge maybe you will code error.
 - Maybe use many times ArrayList,but just know a little knowledge about ArrayList,so should see the source code more and more.